ArmaghanSarvar/mda-ArmaghanSarvar/Milestone3/Data_Analysis_2.md

     the grouping, and 1 point for demonstrating some justification for the grouping, which could be subtle or speculative.)

-3. If your data has some sort of time-based column like a date (but something more granular than just a year):
+3. If the data has some sort of time-based column like a date (but something more granular than just a year):

-    1. Make a new column that uses a function from the `lubridate` or `tsibble` package to modify your original time-based column.
+    1. Make a new column that uses a function from the `lubridate` or `tsibble` package to modify the original time-based column.
 (3 points)
         -   Note that you might first have to *make* a time-based column using a function like `ymd()`, but this doesn’t count.
-        -   Examples of something you might do here: extract the day of the year from a date, or extract the weekday, or let 24 hours elapse on your dates.
+        -   Examples of something you might do here: extract the day of the year from a date, or extract the weekday, or let 24 hours elapse on the dates.
-    2. Then, in a sentence or two, explain how your new column might be useful in exploring a research question.
-(1 point for demonstrating understanding of the function you used, and 1 point for your justification, which could be subtle or speculative).
+    2. Then, in a sentence or two, explain how the new column might be useful in exploring a research question.
+(1 point for demonstrating understanding of the function you used, and 1 point for the justification, which could be subtle or speculative).
         -   For example, you could say something like “Investigating the day of the week might be insightful because penguins don’t